A Smoothed GMM for Dynamic Quantile Preferences Estimation: The Economic Model

 \section{The Economic Model}

-This section reviews the general dynamic quantile model studied by \citet{deCastroGalvaoNunes25}.
+This section reviews the general dynamic quantile model for a representative agent studied by \citet{deCastroGalvaoNunes25}.
 The main objective is to obtain a general quantile Euler equation that serves as basis for identification and estimation of the $\tau$-quantile parameter of interest, along with the other parameters characterizing the preferences.
 Most of what follows summarizes the model discussed in that paper.

 Let $\X$ denote the state space, $\Y$ be the set of possible actions the decision-maker (DM) may take, and $\mathcal{E}$, the range of the shocks (random variables) in the model.
 We require these sets to be metric spaces.
 Let $x_{t} \in \X$ denote the state in period $t$, and $e_{t} \in \mathcal{E}$ the shock after the end of period $t-1$, both of which are known by the DM at the beginning of period $t$.
 In each period $t$, the DM chooses a feasible action $y_t$ from a constraint subset $\Gamma (x_{t},e_{t}) \subset \Y$, that is, the feasibility constraint set.
 The choice $y_{t}$ and the shock $e_{t+1}$ affect next period state $x_{t+1}$ through a law of motion function $\phi$ from $\X \times \Y \times \mathcal{E} $ to $\X$, that is,